-Honda Accord owners have reported 42 problems related to engine oil leaking (under the engine and engine cooling category).
+Honda Accord owners have reported 49 problems related to engine oil leaking (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Honda Accord based on all problems reported for the Accord.

 I have the 2008 Honda Accord with the 4cyl engine and drive approximately 8 miles per day.
 Within the last few months I have noticed significant oil loss in between oil changes.
 Approximately 3-4 quarts needs to be added in between oil changes.
 There is not a leak to be found and I am not blowing smoke out of the tailpipe.
 Upon additional research, I've found that mulitple other owners of the exact same make and model vehicle are having this same issue.
 I've taken the vehicle to a local shop to have it looked at, but still don't have a resolve.
 Honda just recently lost a class action suit regarding the v6 models, but still won't admit to the issue with the 4cyl model.
 I have had estimates anywhere from $500 on up to a complete engine overhaul, which is far more than I can afford.
 Honda needs to take responsibility for this and fix the problem.
 I've owned many other Honda's and this is the first I've ever seen do something like this.
 Please help! thank you.